jzzhang3/jzzhang3.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an incoming M.S. student in Robotics at Carnegie Mellon Univeristy.
-I currently work as a short-term Research Scientist with Prof. Matthew Gombolay.
+I currently work as a short-term Research Scientist with Prof. Matthew Gombolay at Georgia Tech.

-Previously, I received my B.S. in Mechanical Engineering at Georgia Tech where I was advised by Prof. Ye Zhao and Prof. Matthew Gombolay.
-My undergraduate research focused trajectory optmization and multi-agent reinforcement learning.
+Previously, I received a B.S. in Mechanical Engineering with a minor in Computer Science at Georgia Tech.
+I was a researcher in the [Insititute for Robotics and Intelligent Machines (IRIM)](https://research.gatech.edu/robotics) at Georgia Tech where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+My undergraduate research focused on trajectory optmization through contact and multi-agent reinforcement learning in heterogeneous teams.

 Research
 ======